Wisconsin's 21st Senate district: Current elected officials

-The district is located entirely within Wisconsin's 1st congressional district, which is represented by U.S. Representative Bryan Steil.
+The district, in its current boundaries, crosses three congressional districts.
+Most of the district is contained within Wisconsin's 1st congressional district, which is represented by U.S. Representative Bryan Steil.
+The portion of the district in Greenfield falls within Wisconsin's 5th congressional district, represented by Scott L. Fitzgerald.
+The portion of the district in the city of Milwaukee falls within Wisconsin's 4th congressional district, represented by Gwen Moore.

 Recalls

 The 21st Senate district is unique in Wisconsin recall history.
 In 1996, it became the first district in which a Wisconsin state legislator was successfully removed from office via recall election, when Kimberly Plache defeated George Petak.
 With the recall of Van H. Wanggaard in 2012, it became the only Wisconsin district where there have been more than one successful recall elections.

 Boundaries

 As with all state senate and assembly seats, the boundaries of the 21st have moved over time during decennial redistricting.
 Senators of previous eras have represented different geographic areas.

 The district was created after the 1850 census and reapportionment and was drawn for Winnebago County, in central Wisconsin.
 The inaugural holder was Coles Bashford in the 6th session of the Wisconsin Legislature, 1853.